ctHelixOne

 Every capability a real operation actually uses.
 None of the bloat.

 ctHelixCAD™ was scoped from real after-action reviews — not enterprise feature checklists.
-Each capability earned its place because an operator asked for it in the field, the command tent, or the 24/7 dispatch center.
+Each capability earned its place because an operator asked for it at a field command post, an EOC table, or a 24/7 dispatch center.

 Operational events